-Following each fall and spring semester, students who are enrolled as IU School of Liberal Arts undergraduate majors are eligible for recognition through the Dean’s List under the following terms:
+Following each fall and spring semester, students who are enrolled as IU School of Liberal Arts undergraduate majors are eligible for recongnition through the Dean’s List under the following terms:

-Full-time students (those enrolled in 12 or more credit hours) must complete 12 or more credit hours in that semester with a semester grade point average of 3.3 or higher;
+Full-time students (enrolled in 12 or more credit hours) must complete 12 or more credit hours in that semester with a semester GPA of 3.3 or higher.

 Students pursuing degrees in two schools for whom Liberal Arts appears as their second school will be considered for dean’s list through their primary school.
 Students who are enrolled as non-degree seeking or visiting students may not be eligible for Dean’s List recognition.

 Dean’s List recognition occurs about two months following completion of the semester.
 Notifications are sent to students from the Office of Student Affairs and Dean’s Office.

 Dean’s List recognition is separate from graduation recognition of distinction/high distinction/highest distinction (see below).

 Only IUPUI grades will be considered in determining probation and dismissal.
 Students are placed on academic probation when their cumulative grade point average falls below 2.0 (C), and they remain on probation until the cumulative GPA is 2.0 or higher.
 Students on probation are encouraged to talk with their academic advisor, in the Office of Student Affairs, CA 401 or their faculty menotr to determine how they may become more successful in their studies.
 Students on probation must meet with their academic advisor before registering for future terms.

 Students who have two semesters with a grade point average below 2.0 may be placed on probation at the discretion of the Associate Dean of Student Affairs regardless of their cumulative GPA, since they are failing to make progress toward a degree.